basecamp/snapback_cache/README.md

 There are a couple of events we send out that are useful.

-**page-cache:cached** is an event emitted as soon as the contents of the page have been cached into session storage
+**snapback-cache:cached** is an event emitted as soon as the contents of the page have been cached into session storage

-**page-cache:loaded** is an event emitted as soon as the contents of the page have been replaced.
+**snapback-cache:loaded** is an event emitted as soon as the contents of the page have been replaced.
 We use this at Highrise to set the appropriate offset for our infinite scrolling:

 ```
-jQuery("#recordings").on("page-cache:loaded", function(event, cachedPage) {
+jQuery("#recordings").on("snapback-cache:loaded", function(event, cachedPage) {
   // sets the pager to page from the appropriate place
   EndlessPage.offset = cachedPage.nextPageOffset
 })